-The building is free to enter and to move around – there are no scowling security men on the door.
-The major attraction for the foreign visitor is the permanent exhibition spread over two floors, seven different halls and occupying 3,000m2.
-This is the one part of the centre for which you need a ticket.
-This permanent exhibition tells the story of Solidarity; where it began, how it grew and ultimately where it led the people of Poland and the occupied countries of the Communist Bloc.
-For those familiar with the highly-regarded Roads to Freedom (Drogi do Wolności) exhibition, this is its successor and aims to build upon its legacy and develop the story further.
+The major attraction, however, is the permanent exhibition spread over two floors, seven different halls and occupying 3,000m2.
+While the building is free to enter and move around, this is the one part of the centre for which you need a ticket (Find ticket prices here).
+It tells the story of Solidarity; where it began, how it grew and ultimately where it led the people of Poland and the occupied countries of the Communist Bloc.
 It combines traditional display methods with some truly impressive state-of-the-art technology which allows visitors access to authentic artefacts, 3D projections, photographs, film, declassified security service documents and interactive displays.
 Allow yourself 2 to 3 hours to view the exhibition comfortably.

 ECS Permanent ExhibitionThe first hall (A) you will enter is called ‘The Birth of Solidarność' and is devoted to the strikes of August 1980.
 You’ll see the cab of crane operator Anna Walentynowicz, whose sacking close to her retirement created the spark that saw the shipyard rise up in protest.
 Authentic materials salvaged from the shipyard are used to tell the story with the former canteen table now supporting the interactive terminals and former workers helmets suspended over visitors’ heads onto which archive film is projected.